 During the fall of each year, multiple data points are collected for all 5th grade students.
 A multi-disciplinary team collects and analyzes math achievement data to determine which students show potential need for higher level math instruction.
 Data to be collected and analyzed for each 5th grade student includes the following:

 • Star math assessment results (3 most recent test scores, if available)

 • Specific observational data

-In early January, parents of students whose data indicates consistent performance well-beyond grade level are notified and asked to provide authorization for their child to participate in further math assessments, which will measure conceptual understanding of higher-grade level topics.
+In early February, parents of students whose data indicates consistent performance well-beyond grade level are notified and asked to provide authorization for their child to participate in further assessments.
 Results of the assessments, along with previously collected data, are utilized to determine if a student is in need of advanced learning math services and acceleration with placement in Integrated Math Topics 2 during 6th grade.
-Parents of students who participate in the math assessments will receive results by early April.
+Parents of students who participate in the assessments will receive results by early May.

 Courses offered outside of Bellevue School District

 Because there are no equivalent courses outside of BSD for GMSP IMT1 and GMSP IMT2, and because these courses are foundational to students’ future math success, students must complete these courses during the regular school year.
 Students currently enrolled in GMSP IMT2 or beyond and wishing to enroll in a course outside of BSD, from an approved institution or online provider, may request approval from the Bellevue School District prior to taking a class by completing the Outside Learning Experiences form.
 The Outside Learning form is for courses taken outside the Bellevue School District.
 For math, this is only applicable for high school courses beginning with Algebra 1.
 Students taking outside learning courses must pass the course and then present the transcript or grade report to their counselor in order to move forward in the math sequence.